yanhwee/nlb-seatings-app/README.md

 }
 ```

-Much thanks for the inspiration of this project idea!
+Much thanks for those who inspired this project idea!